globaldothealth/adtl/docs/specification.md

   terminal describing the error in the transformation.
 Transformations requiring multiple parameters will only return the current field value that was not transformed.
   > :warning: This is likely to return columns with non-matching datatypes.
-External json validation may fail, as will attempting to use the `--parquet` option to save outputs as parquet files (which required a consistent type down each column).
+External json validation may fail.
+This option is incompatible with the `--parquet` option to save outputs as parquet files (which required a consistent type down each column).

 ## Validation